 For men will be lovers of self, lovers of money, boastful, arrogant, revilers, disobedient to parents, ungrateful, unholy, unloving, irreconcilable, malicious gossips, without self-control, brutal, haters of good, treacherous, reckless, conceited, lovers of pleasure rather than lovers of God, holding to a form of godliness, although they have denied its power; Avoid such men as these.
-(2 Tim 3:2-5, bold added for emphasis)
+(2 Timothy 3:2-5, underline added)

 When I notice the self-centeredness in myself, as a follower of Christ, I don't need to try harder.
 That's the self-centered, American way of responding.
-This is sin and going my own way, albeit in a God flavored way.
+This is sin.
+Once again going my own way.
+Albeit in a God flavored way.

 Hopefully, everything above is basic to you.
-After all, these are the fundamentals of the faith and simply are part of the foundational teaching of Christianity.
+After all, these are the fundamentals of the faith.
+They are simply part of the foundational teaching of Christianity.
 Hebrews 6:1 makes this plain: Therefore leaving the elementary teaching about the Christ, let us press on to maturity, not laying again a foundation of repentance from dead works and of faith toward God...
-(Heb 6:1).
+(Hebrews 6:1).

-The purpose of this post is to direct our attention to something else, that is less basic and more subtle: the affect of our self-centered nature on our theology.
+The purpose of this post is to direct our attention to something else.
+Something less basic.
+More subtle.
+The affect of our self-centered nature on our theology.

-Even Christians who understand biblical repentance still revert back to self-centered reading of the Scriptures and self-centered consumption of Christian teaching, seeking what they believe will best benefit themselves and their personal relationship with God.
+Even Christians who understand biblical repentance still revert back to self-centered reading of the Scriptures.
+Self-centered consumption of Christian teaching.
+Seeking what they believe will best benefit themselves and their personal relationship with God.

 The very terminology "personal relationship with God" emphasizes the self-centered and self-oriented emphasis of modern Christianity.

-Don't get me wrong - one of the coolest truths of biblical Christianity is that individuals are redeemed to God through faith in Christ.
-I genuinely have a personal relationship with my Father, through Christ, and I hope you do, too.
+Don't get me wrong.
+One of the coolest truths of biblical Christianity is that individuals are redeemed to God through faith in Christ.
+I genuinely have a personal relationship with my Father, through Christ.
+I hope you do, too.
 However, to stop here is to be too narrow in our focus.

 God is not primarily interested in redeeming individuals.

-I have heard it preached as part of teachings and also as calls to salvation that Jesus would have come and died if it was only for you.
+I have heard it preached that Jesus would have come and died if it was only for you.
 That is a powerful statement.

 It is also false.

-If Jesus came only for you, then He would be a failure and the entire mission of God - to redeem a people for Himself from every tribe, tongue, and nation - would be a failure, too.
+If Jesus came only for you, then He would be a failure.
+The entire mission of God - to redeem a people for Himself from every tribe, tongue, and nation - would be a failure, too.

 This is self-centered, man-pleasing preaching at its finest.
-It appeals to the flesh and makes the individual the major focus of the gospel.
+It appeals to the flesh.
+It makes the individual the major focus of the gospel.
 That's what we want to hear, if we are self-centered.

 The genuine gospel is much bigger than the individual.
 It is a genuinely God-sized gospel.
 A genuinely God-sized gospel is wayyyyy bigger than the supposed "hole" in any one individuals heart.

-God is interested in redeeming a people for Himself.
-This people is to be reconciled to Himself, through Christ, from every tribe, tongue, and nation.
+The Bible reveals that God is interested in redeeming a people for Himself.
+This people is to be reconciled to Himself through Christ, from every tribe, tongue, and nation.

 Listen to how Paul describes his personal ministry from the risen Christ:

-To really understand this, we have to take off our "ME-centered" glasses and put on "God-centered" glasses.
-God gave a ministry to Paul, which was to proclaim the mystery which was previously hidden in the Creator God.
+To really understand this, we have to take off our "ME-centered" glasses.
+Put on "God-centered" glasses.
+God gave a ministry to Paul.
+It was to proclaim the mystery which was previously hidden.
 Preaching this mystery is intended to bring to light the unfathomable riches of Christ and to reveal what God is really up to in this world that He has made.